KhronosGroup/KTX-Software/tools/ktxtools_mainpage.md

 | @ref ktx_transcode | Transcode a KTX2 file | - |
 | @ref ktx_validate | Validate a KTX2 file | `ktx2check` |
 | @ref ktx_help | Display help information about the ktx tools | - |

-Equivalent legacy tools are deprecated and will be removed soon.

 The command-line syntax and semantics differ from the legacy tools including, but not limited to: